vbousquet/vpx_lightmapper/README.md

 	- Solid bake outputs splitted mesh per bake group
 	- Light map bake meshes are merged together (including the ones baked in playfield mode groups)
 - Playfield
-	- Solid bake outputs splitted mesh per bake group, with a texture projection corresponding to the playfield orthographic view (i.e. a texture that can be used as a playfield image in VPX).
-Note that playfield bake mode is rendered from the camera point of view to have the right view dependent shading.
+	- Solid bake outputs a splitted mesh per bake group, which is baked to a playfield size plane.
+This is a traditional bake (not a render with projective UV mapping) and requires to use view dependent shading.
+The toolkit provides material node group for view dependent shading with regards to the position of the camera.
 	- Light map behave exactly the same as in default mode and are merged together (including the ones from default mode groups)
 - *TODO* Movable
 	- Solid and light map bake outputs splitted mesh and image per object in the bake group, keeping each object origin